STRUCTURE IN PRIME GAPS - FORMALIZED

 By Kajani Kaunda and others.

-In this project, we aim to formalize the results presented in the article Structure in Prime Gaps using LEAN 4, the latest version of the LEAN proof assistant.
-By leveraging the capabilities of LEAN 4, we seek to ensure the correctness and robustness of these findings relating to the existence of infinitely many structured gaps between prime numbers.
-This formalization will provide a rigorous foundation for the results and contribute to the broader effort of formalizing mathematics.
+This project formalizes a result from the article Structure in Prime Gaps using Lean 4, the latest version of the LEAN proof assistant.
+By utilizing Lean 4's robust proof-checking mechanisms, we ensure the correctness and rigor of the findings related to the existence of infinitely many structured gaps between prime numbers.

 A brief visual overview of the results presented in the article Structure in Prime Gaps